Package 'NNS'

 Description

-This function generates a standardized univariate upper partial moment for any degree or target.
+This function generates a standardized univariate upper partial moment of any non‑negative degree for a given target.

 Usage